mbagheri20/git-quick-start/doc/introduction.md

 ## Branches

-In priciple, branceh is a new place contain a copy of original code that you can work on a new feature, develope and test it and in the final step merge it to main branch of code. e.g. if you use follwing command you will have a copy of code in a folder that you can edit the codes without broke working code:
+In priciple, branch is a new place containing a copy of original code that you can work on a new feature, develop and test it and in the final step merge it to main branch of code. e.g. if you use following command you will have a copy of code in a folder that you can edit the codes without breaking working code:

 ```console
 $ git branch addfeature master    # creates branch "addfeature" from master